Zoma Museum: History

 The concept was first introduced to the public in 2002 during Giziawi #1, its first art happening.
 Named after Zoma Shifferaw, a young Ethiopian artist who died of cancer in 1979, ZCAC is located in two major cities in Ethiopia.
 ZCAC Addis is in a house built by Elias Sime in Addis Ababa, and ZCAC Harla is in Harla, a small historic village east of Dire Dawa.
 ZCAC is run like a family where the surrounding community is an extension of the center.

 Location

 ZCAC Addis Ababa

-The construction of ZCAC begun in 2002 by Elias Sime, which took him about seven years to build the unique building of mud and straw.
-Due to Elias' solo exhibition "Eye of the Needle, Eye of the Heart" (2009) at the Santa Monica Museum of Art, the house attracted the attention of the world media.
+The construction of ZCAC begun in 2002 by Elias Sime and Meskerem Assegued, which took them about seven years to finish the unique building of mud and straw.
+Due to Elias' solo exhibition curated by Meskerem Assegued and Peter Sellars "Eye of the Needle, Eye of the Heart" (2009) at the Santa Monica Museum of Art, the house attracted the attention of the world media.
 The New York Times Magazine called it "a voluptuous dream, a swirl of ancient technique and ecstatic imagination".
 The house is the home of ZCAC Addis and features a showroom and a studio for visiting artists.
 In 2014, the New York Times selected ZCAC's photo for their article about 52 places to go in 2014.